aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-fullnode.md

 * CPU: 2 cores
 * Memory: 4GiB RAM

+### Storage requirements
+Note: The amount of data stored by Aptos depends on the ledger history (length) of the blockchain and the number of on-chain states (e.g., accounts).
+This can be affected by many factors, including: the age of the blockchain, the average transaction rate and the configuration of the ledger pruner.

+Given that DevNet is currently being reset on a weekly basis (see the #devnet-release channel on discord), we estimate that Aptos won't require more than several GBs of storage.

 ## Getting started

 You can configure a public FullNode in two ways: using the Aptos-core source code or using Docker.